omodakakuwai/SBC7725/README.md

 These implementaions make call nesting possible.

 The second idea is to identify the JMP destination in a psedo-return.
-Since the DSP only have an immediate-value JMP instruction, it cannot execute indirect JMP using the label value.
+Since the DSP only have an immediate JMP instruction, it cannot execute indirect JMP using the label value.
-Therefore, a binary tree search is performed based on the label value to find the corresponding JMP instruciton from a pre-defined set of immediate-value JMP insturions.
+Therefore, a binary tree search is performed based on the label value to find the corresponding JMP instruciton from a pre-defined set of immediate JMP insturions.

 ![](https://github.com/omodakakuwai/SBC7725/blob/main/images/SBC7725.jpg)
 ![](https://github.com/omodakakuwai/SBC7725/blob/main/images/SBC7725_WRT77P25.jpg)